-In some cases of extreme obesity, a health counselor may put the patient on a very low calorie liquid diet in order to shed pounds quickly.
+In some cases of extreme obesity, a health counselor may put the patient on a very low-calorie liquid diet in order to shed pounds quickly.
 This can avert an immediate medical consequence leading from excess weight or prepare a patient for bariatric surgery.
-Normally the people who are on this type of diets typically loses 3 or more pounds per week, but the process I followed closely by the doctor to make sure no complications happen.
+Normally the people who are on this type of diets typically lose 3 or more pounds per week, but the process I followed closely by the doctor to make sure no complications happen.

-However there are many non medical versions of liquid diets too.
+However, there are many non-medical versions of liquid diets too.
 In order to lose weight quickly, proponents of liquid diets require you to stick to low sugar or vegetable juices and avoid whole food.
 You may choose to consume home pressed or bought juice for all meals.
-Of course there are other liquid diets that may have you sip broth or smoothies instead of consuming fruits, vegetables, lean protein and whole grains.
-You should keep in mind that these diets aren’t usually made by a doctor or dietitian, but this simply works because you reduce your calorie intake which results into losing weight.
+Of course, there are other liquid diets that may have you sip broth or smoothies instead of consuming fruits, vegetables, lean protein and whole grains.
+You should keep in mind that these diets aren’t usually made by a doctor or dietitian, but this simply works because you reduce your calorie intake which results in losing weight.
 You will see even faster results if you just stick to the liquids only and don’t snack to supplement.